Headless (band)

 Headless is an Italian hard rock band, founded in 1996 in Avezzano by Walter Cianciusi.
 Their music is characterized by the fusion of AOR and progressive metal.

+History

-After having released an E.P. and a full-length album in 2000 the band suspended any recording or live activity.
-The turn of the events arrives in 2011 with a new line-up including Göran Edman (former Yngwie Malmsteen band) and Scott Rockenfield (Queensrÿche).
+After having released an EP and a full-length album, the band suspended any recording or live activity in 2000.
+The turn of the events arrives in 2011 with a new lineup including Göran Edman (formerly Yngwie Malmsteen band) and Scott Rockenfield (Queensrÿche).

-After releasing the Growing Apart album in 2013 Headless toured Europe extensively opening for big acts like Fates Warning, Skid Row, Queensrÿche and Candlemass.
+After releasing the album Growing Apart in 2013, Headless toured Europe extensively, opening for acts like Fates Warning, Skid Row, Queensrÿche and Candlemass.
 The successful tour ensured a contract with the Danish label Mighty Music.
-A new album entitled Melt The Ice Away arrived in 2016, followed by a European tour with Angra, Bonfire and Tygers of Pan Tang.
+A new album titled Melt the Ice Away arrived in 2016, followed by a European tour with Angra, Bonfire and Tygers of Pan Tang.

-In 2020 the band announced a new line-up including Martin Helmantel of Elegy (band) on bass.
+In 2020, the band announced a new lineup including Martin Helmantel of Elegy on bass.
 The studio effort Square One was then released in September 2021 via M-Theory Audio.

 The band has been a consistent live presence on European stages, performing alongside Geoff Tate during the 2023 Square One tour.
-When not onstage with Headless, band leader Walter Cianciusi is usually touring with the metal legend David Ellefson, founding member of Megadeth.
+When not onstage with Headless, bandleader Walter Cianciusi is usually touring with metal musician David Ellefson, a founding member of Megadeth.

-A new Headless album - Transitional Objects - has been released in August 2025, presenting more prominent progressive elements.
+A new Headless album, Transitional Objects, was released in August 2025, presenting more prominent progressive elements.